ed-kung/CSUN-Econ-433/docs/functions/functions.md

 No guarantee that every function you need will be documented here.
 It is a work in progress!

-There's also a lot more to learn about how each of these functions can be used in R. My purpose here is only to document the ways these functions will be used *in this class*.
+There's also a lot more detail about each of these functions that I won't get into.
+My purpose here is only to document the ways these functions will be used *in this class*.